microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 - Which actions would be taken on an email for each policy matched?

-The script runs only in “Read” mode from Exchange Online and Microsoft Graph PowerShell.
+The script runs only in Read mode from Exchange Online and Microsoft Graph PowerShell.
 It does not modify any policies, and only provides actionable guidance for administrators for remediation.

 ## Prerequisites
 The script uses Exchange Online cmdlets from Exchange Online module and Microsoft.Graph cmdLets from Microsoft.Graph.Authentication, Microsoft.Graph.Groups and Microsoft.Graph.Users modules.